-When acquiring or starting an business, some of the most common things to consider is the ease of operation and compliance, taxation impacts of the business structure, as well as flexibility when raising capital, scaling and bringing on partners or shareholders.
+When acquiring or starting a business, an important aspect to consider is the ease of operation and compliance.
+Also keep in mind the taxation impacts of the business structure, and flexibility when raising capital.
+Finally, you need to factor in scaling and bringing on partners or shareholders.
 A business should also consider implementing accounting processes that will aid its smooth operation.
 This article will explore tax tips and considerations for starting new business ventures.

 The most suitable entity structure for your business

 There are several entity structures that businesses can choose from.
 Each structure comes with its advantages and drawbacks.
-The entity type that would work best for your business depends on different factors such as the size of your organization, your preferred tax structure, and more.
+The one which works best will depend on different factors.
+These include the size of your organization, your preferred tax structure, and more.
 A small business accountant can help you choose the structure that will suit your needs best.

 We take a look at the four most common entity types below: